 Let’s assume the red line is a see-saw / teeter-totter and the red circle in the centre is the pivot point.

-To achieve a balanced composition our aim is to frame the objects within out photo so that the see-saw is perfectly balanced.
+To achieve a balanced composition, our aim is to frame the objects within our photo so that the see-saw is perfectly balanced.
 An equal amount of weight on each side.

-You can see here our rather large triangular subject sits mostly to the right of the centre point, without the rocks on the left the photo would be in danger of being right side heavy, however, with the inclusion of the rocks left of frame the image is very well balanced.
+You can see here that our rather large triangular subject sits mostly to the right of the centre point.
+Without the rocks on the left, the photo would be in danger of being right side heavy, however, with the inclusion of the rocks left of frame, the image is very well balanced.

 Don’t be afraid to put your subject in the centre.

-A lot of my portfolio photos feature a big bold subject in a centre composition, I get asked a lot why this is the case and why I don’t use the Rule Of Thirds more often.
+Many of my portfolio photos feature a big bold subject in a centred composition.
+I am often asked as to why this is the case and why I don’t use the Rule Of Thirds more.

-The answer is, more often than not, big bold subjects look odd (due to being out of balance) anywhere but over the centre point, you will notice in the above example the horizon is more or less on the 1/3 line, however, the subject is balanced centrally between the left and right edge.
+The answer is, more often than not, that big bold subjects look odd (due to being out of balance) anywhere but over the centre point.
+You will notice in the above example that the horizon is more or less on the 1/3 line, however, the subject is balanced centrally between the left and right edge.

-Above have a very simple uncluttered balanced composition If we modify the image a little to have the subject sit on the rule of thirds (See Below).
-We get an unbalanced awkward composition that doesn’t really work.
+The above image has a very simple, uncluttered ,balanced composition.
+If we modify the image a little to have the subject sit on the Rule of Thirds (see below), we get an unbalanced, awkward composition that doesn’t really work.
 Un-balanced!

-I am getting a little of track here as I wanted to highlight the power of compositional balance, however, given the rule of thirds has such a huge following among landscapers I feel I should touch on that too.
+I am getting a little off track here as I wanted to highlight the power of compositional balance, however, given the Rule of Thirds has such a huge following among landscape photographers, I feel I should touch on that too.

-Firstly I would definitely say that from a Landscape point of view although they both work depending on the scene, in my opinion Balance is much more important than the Rule of Thirds, who would have thought????
-The rule of thirds is touted as the holy grail of composition, but that is just not the case.
+Firstly I would definitely say that from a ‘Landscape’ point of view ,although they both work depending on the scene, in my opinion, balance is much more important than the Rule of Thirds.
+Who would have thought????
+The Rule of Thirds is touted as the holy grail of composition, but that is just not always the case.

 When does The Rule of Thirds work?

-My best guess is the current love affair with the rule of thirds came from portrait painting and portrait photography because it works so well in those fields and lets be honest that is where photography began.
+My best guess is that the current love affair with the Rule of Thirds came from portrait painting and portrait photography because it works so well in those fields – and lets be honest, that is where photography began.

-However, there are times when the rule of thirds works very well within landscape photography.
+There are times when the Rule of Thirds works very well within landscape photography.